terra-campaigns/arrival/campaign/context/abridged.md

 - Guards: 48 Inf2 and 7 Inf1
 - Civilians from all the cities: 13.000.

-# Part 2 Darkness Deepens
+# Part 2 Darkness deepens

 ## Chapter 4 Going to Holzander